 - Follow the basic 70/20/10 rule – 70% of your income is spent on everyday life, 20% used for debt paydown and emergency fund savings, and 10% for long-term savings.
 This can vary from person to person, but it’s a good rule of thumb to get you started.

-Jess: Thanks so much Andrea for sharing your expertise and insights about how to get unbiased financial help through advice-only financial planning.
+Jess: Thanks so much Andrea for sharing your expertise and insights about how to get unbiased financial advice and help through working with advice only financial planners.

 If this sounds like something you’re looking for, you now have a few resources and ways to find a planner that suits your needs!